Dr Romain Briest | Paediatric Neurologist

 Consulting days:

-Except when taking leave and on public holidays, he consults privately at Prosper Paediatrics, North Adelaide, on most Thursdays (changing to two Fridays per month later in 2025).
+Except when taking leave and on public holidays, he consults privately at Prosper Paediatrics, Toorak Gardens, generally on most Fridays.

 He has asked Prosper Paediatrics to be his Reception and Admin Team.
 They can be contacted to manage any requests for me during business days each week.
 I have engaged Prosper Paediatrics to provide administrative services and facilities to my independent private practice.